 Primer is used to prepare and even out surfaces to be covered with the final dressing coat and avoids prevents colours becoming uneven due to the different reactions between materials and/or different absorption levels in the substrate.
 If a coloured primer is used (base coat) the finish is more even and its covering capacity is improved.
-Solvent-based primers are unnecessary and in fact should never be used because they may react with the panels and modify their characteristics, causing them to detach from the skim coat or even completely disintegrate (in the case of synthetic panels).
+Apart from being unnecessary, solvent-based primers should never be used because they may react with the panels and modify their characteristics, causing them to detach from the skim coat or even completely disintegrate (in the case of synthetic panels).